 Distributors have many years of experience in observing how lab buyers behave.
 Here are some of the “givens”:

-5 - History is a good predictor.
+5. History is a good predictor.
 If you have never changed distributors in the past, chances are you won’t now.

-Part of every distributor game plan is to map out who all the players will be and how they will behave during contract negotiations.
+Part of every distributors' game plan is to map out who all the players will be and how they will behave during contract negotiations.
 The analogy here is that they are able to review films of all the other players at the poker table.
 They can accurately predict who is bluffing and when to bet.
 All the while, you are wearing a blindfold.

-What we will discuss in this series:
+What we have discussed in this series:

-1. 1.)
-Contract Terminology 101 - what are the components and what do they mean to you?
+1. Contract Terminology 101 - what are the components and what do they mean to you?

-2. 2.)
-Contact vs. Agreement - What’s the difference?
+2. Contact vs. Agreement - What’s the difference?
 Do you have the right to shop elsewhere?
 What about a “generic” or group contract?

-3. 3.)
-The Hot List and Price Caps - The pros and cons.
+3. The Hot List and Price Caps - The pros and cons.

-4. 4.)
-Guaranteed Cost Savings - Hard vs. soft cost savings.
+4. Guaranteed Cost Savings - Hard vs. soft cost savings.
 Metrics.
 Penalty clauses.

-5. 5.)
-Cost Plus Pricing - Depends a lot on how you define “cost.”
+5. Cost Plus Pricing - Depends a lot on how you define “cost.”

-6. 6.)
-Rebates and Prebates - Sound too good to be true?
+6. Rebates and Prebates - Sound too good to be true?
 Most likely it is.

-7. 7.)
-Profitization - How it’s done and how you can protect against it.
+7. Profitization - How it’s done and how you can protect against it.

-8. 8.)
-LPS On Your Side - The LPS approach.
+8. LPS On Your Side - The LPS approach.
 How it addresses these issues and is a better fit for many lab